 - We released Confluent Cloud, an Apache Kafka as a Service offering.
 This offering lets us manage, monitor, upgrade and expand Kafka and Confluent Platform for you as an elastic cloud offering.
 So, rather than build Kafka-expertise in-house you can get Kafka at the click of a button.

-- We released KSQL, an open source streaming SQL engine that enables continuous, interactive SQL queries on Apache Kafka.
+- We released KSQL, a streaming SQL engine that enables continuous, interactive SQL queries on Apache Kafka.

 - We dramatically expanded the capabilities of Confluent Enterprise, our enterprise distribution of Kafka that lets you manage, monitor and scale Kafka in your own datacenter.